samueldecornez62/Heatmap-Website/README.md

 # Covariance Matrix Visualization

-This project visualizes covariance matrices of stock returns, building upon the [Black-Litterman-Implied-Covariance project](https://github.com/samueldecornez62/Black-Litterman-Implied-Covariance) for its data source.
+This project visualizes covariance matrices of stock returns, building upon my other [Black-Litterman-Implied-Covariance project](https://github.com/samueldecornez62/Black-Litterman-Implied-Covariance) for its data source.
 The application works well on local devices but is not yet publicly deployable.

 **To run the visualization locally:**
 1. Install all files into the same directory.